kynanvwright/rule-post/README.md

 - Allow guest users, log-in is for submissions only
   - create static mirror of site for public viewing, updated whenever post details change
     - stops firestore getting overwhelmed by queries
+- Look into limiting the access of cloud functions.
+Full admin may not be necessary and increase exploitation risk.
+- Check that users can't edit or delete (Firebase Rules)

 ### 📤 Publishing & Workflow
 - Permit editing prior to submission (be careful of permissions here)